MicrosoftDocs/visualstudio-docs.pl-pl/docs/ide/reference/replace-command.md

  `replacewith`

  Wymagana.
-Tekst do zastąpienia dla dopasowanego tekstu.
+Tekst do podstawienia w dopasowany tekst.

 ## <a name="switches"></a>Przełączniki
  / all lub /a